rahul-ahuja/Computational-Creativity/README.md

 The CNN_StyleTransfer.ipynb needs to be ran on Google Colab in order to use Colab form tools.
 Flask has also been used to create a web UI to upload the content and style image.
 Warning: The CNN_StyleTransfer.ipynb notebook will ask for the access to your Google drive and then will create the directories in which to upload the content and style images.

 I used Kaggle Kernel to build the image captioning model.
 Although this makes the workflow not seamless as it involves switching from google colab to kaggle kernel, kaggle offers a range of data repositories which can be very large for local storage.
 For example, Flickr8k is more than 1GB while glove 6b can be more than 800MB which I was able to get on Kaggle without any internet bandwidth.
 Therefore I'd recommend to use Kaggle Kernel to run the image captioning notebook.
+In order to use Kaggle Kernal, you need to setup Kaggle account at https://www.kaggle.com/ and here are the instructions to setup kaggle kernal https://www.kaggle.com/getting-started/44939

 If you decide to run everything locally;